-- " made enquiries of management and the Supervisory Board to understand the assessment of the potential impact of aforementioned developments and risks on KLM's financial statements in relation to the background of KLM's business and operations and position in the aviation sector; - " inquiring and challenging management on the effects of the new strategy and its climate action plan on the financial position, results and cashflow forecasting, in particular on reasonableness of assumptions applied in the future scenario's which include potential changes in regulations regarding carbon credit prices and CO2 compensation, potential changes in capacity and productivity, investments for KLM's fleet renewal program, depreciation periods, lease contracts, potential refinancing of the revolving credit facility from the Dutch Government, the use of sustainable aviation fuel and the related disclosures; - " assessing that the carbon reduction targets of KLM are validated by the Science Based Targets initiative; - " assessing KLM's 2023 budget and 5-year plan and evaluating the assumptions and judgments underlying the assessment of going concern, valuation of aircraft, deferred tax assets and other non-current assets, by amongst others evaluating the appropriateness of management's sensitivity analyses of reasonable profit forecasts and liquidity; - " assessing the adequacy of the assessment of going concern, sustainability and climate paragraph, deferred tax assets and non-currents assets disclosures in the financial statements in respect of this judgmental estimate including challenging management to ensure this reflected the macro-economic and geopolitical developments which they have assessed and embedded into the Company's future cash flow assumptions in the current year; and - " furthermore we have read the 'Other information' with respect to these developments and risks as included in the Annual Report and considered the material consistency with the financial statements, our knowledge obtained through the audit, in particular as described above and our knowledge obtained otherwise.
+- made inquiries of management and the Audit Committee to understand the assessment of the potential impact of aforementioned developments and risks on KLM's financial statements in relation to the background of KLM's business and operations and position in the aviation sector; - inquiring and challenging management on the effects of the KLM strategy and its climate action plan on the financial position, results and cashflow forecasting, in particular on reasonableness of assumptions applied in the future scenario's which include potential changes in regulations regarding carbon credit prices and CO2 compensation, potential changes in capacity and productivity, investments for KLM's fleet renewal program, depreciation periods, lease contracts, the use of sustainable aviation fuel and the related disclosures: - assessing KLM's 2024 budget and 5-year plan and evaluating the assumptions and judgments underlying management's going concern assessment, investment in and valuation of aircraft and other non-current assets, by amongst others evaluating the appropriateness of management's sensitivity analyses of reasonable profit forecasts and liquidity; - inspecting the Board of Managing Directors and Audit Committee' meeting minutes to determine any climate-related matters impacting KLM's current or future business strategy and or operations; - furthermore, we have read the 'Other information' with respect to these developments, including the ESG statement and risks as included in the Annual Report and considered whether such information contains material inconsistencies with the financial statements or our knowledge obtained through the audit.
 The extent of the procedures we performed over 'Other information' is further described in section Report on the other information in the Annual Report of our report.